kjellwinblad/yaemep/README.md

 ```

-The line that the cursor/point is on need to be inside an Erlang
+The line that the cursor/point is on needs to be inside an Erlang
 function and start with a space or a tab character for completion to
 work.
 Below is a list of the types of completions that are available:

-* **modules, local functions and variables** -- Press the completion
+* **modules, local functions, and variables** -- Press the completion
   shortcut when there is a space before the cursor/point
 * **Only modules** -- Press the completion when the cursor is just before
   a colon character (i.e., `:`).
 * **Only local functions** -- Press the completion key when the
   cursor/point is just before the string `()`.
 * **Only variables** -- Press the completion key when the cursor/point
-  is directly after an `@` character
+  is directly after an `@`-character

 ### Go to Function at Point etc with `yaemep-etags-auto-gen-mode`

 The Emacs minor-mode `yaemep-etags-auto-gen-mode` automatically
 generates a `TAGS` file for Erlang projects that allows you to go the
-project function under point among other things.
+project function under point, among other things.
 Only `.erl` and
 `.hrl` files in the current project will be included in the `TAGS`
-file by default but this can be changed by setting the variables
+file by default, but this can be changed by setting the variables
-`yaemep-etags-auto-gen-extra-dirs`
+`yaemep-etags-auto-gen-extra-dirs` and
 `yaemep-etags-auto-gen-search-pattern`.
 See the install instructions
 in the Install section above for details about how to set these
 variables.
 Here is a list of useful shortcuts:

 * **`C-.`** Go to function under point
-* **`C-,`** Go back to original place after you have executed "go to
+* **`C-,`** Go back to the original place after you have executed "go to
   function under point"

 ### Menu with `yaemep-extra-erlang-menu-mode`